Town of Forest City posts weekly activities calendar during COVID-19 pandemic

 There are also random acts of kindness weeks and a scavenger hunt.

-Expect a Mother’s and Father’s Day themed week Ashely said so you can still celebrate these holidays from your home.
+Expect a Mother’s and Father’s Day themed week Ashley said so you can still celebrate these holidays from your home.